Incoming International Students: Prepare to arrive

 - Summer semester admission: April 15

-* Please note: In light of the developing, unprecedented situation caused by the COVID-19 health emergency, these deadlines may be subject to change.
+* Please note: In light of the ongoing COVID-19 pandemic, these deadlines may be subject to change.
 The OIA will endeavor to be flexible regarding deadlines, and to extend them whenever possible.
-Furthermore, although we are aware of US consulate and embassy closures throughout the world, the OIA is committed to providing Certificates of Eligibility to all admitted, qualified international students.

 As a citizen of a foreign country, you will need a visa to enter the United States.
 A visa is a permit to seek entry to a country.
 It is not permission to actually enter a country.
 A visa allows you to travel to the U.S. as far as the port of entry and ask the immigration officer to allow you to enter the country.
 Only the immigration officer has the authority to permit you to enter the United States.

 Canadian citizens are not required to get a U.S. visa to enter the United States.
 However, Canadian applicants still need a Certificate of Eligibility (I-20 or DS-2019).

 Where: Schedule an appointment with an American Embassy or Consulate.
 Apply for the visa in your home country, unless circumstances or travel plans make this impossible.
 If you apply in a third country, your application may take more time and be reviewed more critically than if you applied at home.